 Hyperlinks and Footnotes

 Your article may benefit from embedding hyperlinks into your text in order to point readers to useful information on the Web.
+If your article refers back to a previous article you wrote, include a link to that article.
 These links should be embedded within the appropriate text, not shown as a URL.

 Avoid using footnotes if at all possible.
 Use hyperlinks instead.